Learning objective

 - Ask for examples of both internal and external pressure.

-- Ask students to re-group and examine one graffiti sheet.
+- Ask students to re-group and examine one graffiti sheet sheet.
 The group decides whether the influence in each situation is external (things other people say or do) or internal (thoughts that put pressure on ourselves), and also whether the influence is positive or negative.
 Different attitudes may result in conflicting answers!

 - Whiteboard examples of pro-social, positive behaviour, e.g. riding on a cycle path; playing fairly; not cheating.
 Discuss the positive influences of family and friends to do these behaviours or the negative influences not to do these things.